Mistakes To Avoid When Walking Your Dog

 An ill-fitting collar or harness can do more damage and make an otherwise fun walk quite unpleasant.
 When walking small dogs in particular, harnesses are a good investment.

 If a small dog pulls, the collar can injure his trachea.
 This often results in coughing, a warning sign of potential injury.
 Wearing a harness protects the dog’s trachea from injury.

-Allow a small amount of space, but not so much the dog could slip out of it.
+Allow a small amount of space (should be able to slide fingers underneath it), but not so much the dog could slip out of it.
 It’s a good idea to take your dog with you when picking out a harness.
 Try it on your dog first to ensure the fit is correct before purchasing.

 If the weather is optimal for getting out there and walking your dog where you live, then I suggest you get to it!
 You will have fun, get some exercise and maybe even meet someone new!

 Need some help walking your dog during the day while you’re at work?
 We can help you with that!
 For information on our dog walking and other services, go to our Services page, we’d love to hear from you!